Is Purified And Distilled Water The Same Thing

 Impact on Taste and Health

 From a health perspective, the absence of minerals in distilled water has raised some concerns.
 Minerals are essential for various bodily functions, and some argue that drinking distilled water could lead to mineral deficiencies over time.
-However, most people obtain the necessary minerals from their diet, and the contribution of water to overall mineral intake is relatively small.
+Even so, most people obtain the necessary minerals from their diet, and the contribution of water to overall mineral intake is relatively small.

 Trends and Latest Developments